lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>n/sample_size: the number of DNA sequences (or genes/chromosomes/haplotypes depending on the context) being sampled</li>
 <li>N/pop_size: the number of individuals in the population; thus, diploid populations each has 2N sequences</li>
 <li>k/numnodes: the number of sequences at one generation in the genealogy, or the number of corresponding nodes in the subgraph of an <a href="http://www.math.canterbury.ac.nz/~r.sainudiin/recomb/ima.pdf">ARG (Ancestral Recombination Graph)</a></li>
-<li>T: continuous time measured in units of 2N generations (2N generations are the average time for two genes to find a common ancestor).
+<li>T/gen: continuous time measured in units of 2N generations (2N generations are the average time for two genes to find a common ancestor).
 Modeling time in this way makes the coalescent independent of population sizen N</li>
 <li>λ/rate: When using an exponential distribution to approximate time to next coalescent event, λ is the decay rate of the exponential distribution</li>
 </ul>
 <pre class="prettyprint pre-scrollable"><code>